n3roGit/DPVControl/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue with the DPV Controller
 title: '[BUG] "YOUR TITLE" - PRIO 1-10'
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
+**Bug Description**
-A clear and concise description of what the bug is.
+A clear description of what the bug is.

+**Hardware Setup**
+- Controller Version:
+- Connected Components:
+- Firmware Version:

-**To Reproduce**
+**Steps to Reproduce**
+1. Describe exact steps
-Steps to reproduce the behavior:
+2. That lead to the issue
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+3. Be as specific as possible

-**Expected behavior**
+**Expected Behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+What should have happened?

+**Actual Behavior**
+What happened instead?

+**Debug Information**
+- Serial Monitor Output:
+- Sensor Values:
+- LED/Display Status:

+**Additional Context**
+- Battery Level:
+- Temperature/Humidity:
+- Any other relevant conditions

+**Screenshots/Photos**
-If applicable, add screenshots to help explain your problem.
+If applicable, add photos of the setup or screenshots of debug output.

-**Additional context**
-Add any other context about the problem here.